linkzy/HackerRank/README.md

 # HackerRank
-A project to save my soltuions to HarckerRank problems
+A project to save my soltuions for HarckerRank problems